Anatomical Gifts Program will honor donors at service

 He also said that this service provides closure for the families that have been delayed for up to two years, given that they do not bury their loved one as most people do.

-“It’s not the typical end of life procedure; you’re not triggering what would be considered the societal norm of having a large funeral with a casket,” Reed said.
+“It’s not the typical end-of-life procedure; you’re not triggering what would be considered the societal norm of having a large funeral with a casket,” Reed said.

-Through the reflections, Funk said she and her peers hope to juxtapose the students’ reflections on what the learning experience meant to them with who the donors were in their lifetimes and how excited they were to be a part of the program.
-She said that knowing that every person in the program had specifically intended their bodies not just to go to science, but also to the Geisel anatomy program in particular was meaningful.
+Through the reflections, Funk said she and her peers hope to juxtapose students’ reflections on what the learning experience meant to them with who the donors were in their lifetimes and how excited they were to be a part of the program.
+She said that knowing that every person in the program had specifically intended their bodies not just to go to science, but also to the Geisel anatomy program in particular, was meaningful.

-“Hopefully [this] will bring together the families and the students in a way that they can be mutually grateful for each other,” Funk said.
+“Hopefully, [this] will bring together the families and the students in a way that they can be mutually grateful for each other,” Funk said.

 The Anatomical Gifts Program will hold its service at Rollins Chapel on May 25 at 5 p.m.
 The event is open to the entire Dartmouth community.